Chicana and Chicano Studies (CHST)

 Satisfies: a BACR for social sciences.

-This course aims to introduce how inequality is reflected, constructed, and reproduced through notions of race, class, and gender in the US and Latin America.
+Introduces how inequality is reflected, constructed, and reproduced through notions of race, class, and gender in the US and Latin America.
 This course asks: what are the forms of knowledge, practices, institutions, and values that have an informed power structure that influences the meaning of racial, ethnic, and economic relations in the U.S. and Latin American?
 What is power, and how does it help us understand how inequality between the U.S. and Latin America is structured?

 CHST 310.
 CHICANX/LATINX IN THE U.S. MEDIA.
 5 Credits.